SofaPirate/Plaquette/docs/reference.rst

 * :doc:`Alarm` Triggers an event after a specified time duration.
 Can be used to schedule delays or time-based actions.
 * :doc:`Chronometer` Measures elapsed time since the start or reset.
 Useful for timing events or profiling system performance.
 * :doc:`Metronome` Produces a periodic tick at specified intervals.
 Often used in rhythmic applications such as sound or light pulses.
-* :doc:`Ramp` Generates a linear ramp signal over time.
-Commonly used for smooth parameter transitions like fading lights or scaling values.

 Filters
 -------